kangelos/devops_tools/README.md

-You got the code , read it
+You got the code , read it, but if you are too lazy , here are _some_ notes

 * [ansible_tasks](ansible_tasks.py): Batch ansible tasks remotely using rabbitmq as a queueing system.